SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/connecting-devices.md

 * **[Bulk device registration](#creds-upload)** - to register larger amounts of devices in one step

-If you are subscribed to the required applications you will see a third option **Custom device registration** for registering devices of specific types, e.g. Actility LoRa or Sigfox, see the documentation for these services in the [Protocol integration guide](/protocol-integration/overview).
+If you are subscribed to the required applications you will see a third option **Custom device registration** for registering devices of specific types, e.g. Actility LoRa or Sigfox, see the documentation for these services in the [*Protocol integration guide*](/protocol-integration/overview).

 <img src="/images/users-guide/DeviceManagement/devmgmt-register-devices-custom.png" alt="Register devices">